 Fleece is typically inexpensive; many consider it a low-cost substitute for wool and other warm natural materials.
 The fabric stays warm even when wet and is easy to care for.
-The quality of the yarn has improved over the years, and many of its manufacturers claim to use recycled plastic bottles rather than virgin petrochemicals.
+The quality of the yarn has improved over the years, and many of its manufacturers claim to use recycled PET plastic bottles rather than virgin petrochemicals.
 They refer to this recycled fleece as eco fleece.

 Is fleece fabric eco-friendly?
 We answer this question by looking at the life cycle of fleece, from raw material to end of life.

-Fleece is plastic-based which ultimately means that fleece uses non-renewable fossil fuels as its primary raw material.
+Fleece is plastic-based, which ultimately means that fleece uses non-renewable fossil fuels as its primary raw material.
 The extraction and processing of fossil fuels into clothing is highly polluting.
 Polyester was responsible for about 706 billion kg of greenhouse gasses in 20152.

 On the positive side, more and more manufacturers are turning to recycled plastics for polyester fleece.
 That way, they keep millions of plastic water bottles out of the environment (landfills and oceans).
 Also, recycling reduces the need for mining virgin petroleum.
 However, recycled plastics or not, polyester fibers are non-biodegradable and constitute an environmental hazard.

-Manufacturers treat fleece with chemicals to give it the properties it is so valued for.
+Like other synthetic fibers, manufacturers treat fleece with chemicals to give it the properties it is so valued for.
 These chemicals add features like water resistance and added strength to withstand strong winds.
 But they cause damage to humans and the environment.

 Further, a prevailing level of unfair labor still exists across the fashion industry.
 Workers who produce the fabric may be exposed to critically life-endangering substances.
 Plastic products usually contain bisphenol-A (BPA).
-Research has linked BPA to several reproductive disorders and other illnesses4.
+Research has linked BPA to several reproductive disorders and other illnesses5.

-The environment is at risk too.
+The environment is at risk, too.
 People who wear fleece can get treatment chemicals on their skin in amounts that may be harmful if they are allergic.
 These chemicals can seep into waterways and the soil during production and usage.
 They pollute the water supply and endanger wildlife.

-When we wash clothes, tiny particles break free and get into the environment through the sewer or some other ways.
+When we wash clothes, tiny particles break free and get into the environment through the sewer or some other way.
 Microfibers are not great for the environment, especially when shed from plastic-based materials like fleece.
 One study found that a fleece jacket sheds about 1.7 grams of microfibres each wash1, and older jackets shed twice as much as new ones.

 Plastic microfibers are a magnet for toxins.
-Fish swallow microplastics then animals and humans consume such fish.
+Fish swallow microplastics, then animals and humans consume such fish.
 Microplastics even end up in our water supply system; research has found microplastics in tap water3.
 You can reduce the number of microfibers released from washes with a wash bag like Guppy Friend.